 - Once roots do grow, put the tree indoors in a sunny, warm spot for the first year.
 Then it is ready to be transplanted into the ground.

 If you don’t mind tending to it for a few years before the seedling is large enough to be transplanted, you can grow bur oaks from acorns.

 Inspect the acorns for cracks and holes and choose only fully intact ones.
 Soak them in water for 24 hours, which helps you identify hollow ones that float on top.
 These should be discarded.
 Remove the caps if they haven’t fallen off on their own yet.

 Place two to three of the soaked viable acorns in the container, laying them on their sides.
-Cover with one to two inches of soil.
+Cover with 1 to 2 inches of soil.
 Water regularly and deeply.
 The acorns will start to sprout in about one month.
 Once the seedlings emerge, only keep the strongest one and gently pull out the others with their acorn.
-Protect the young roots from root burn by shielding the exterior of the container from the sun either with wood, heavy fabric or a second, larger pot.
+Protect the young roots from root burn by shielding the exterior of the container from the sun either with wood, heavy fabric, or a second, larger pot.

 When starting a bur oak from an acorn, you'll want to use a 1-gallon container with good drainage.
 The container might seem much too large at first but keep in mind that bur oaks are finicky to transplant because of their taproot.
 You want to avoid transplanting the seedling to a larger pot when it outgrows the original one.

 These are very cold-hardy trees that can tolerate freezing temperatures in their usual growing zones.
 Young trees that are still in containers or newly planted can benefit from a layer of mulch or straw over the roots.